Two styles of roasted tomatoes.

 You could slow roast them at 250°F for 2 to 4 hours.
 You’ll get curled, shriveled tomatoes with intense flavor similar to sundried tomatoes.
 But it takes time and heats up the house.

-You could go middle of the road and roast them at 350°F for about 45 to 60 minutes for full pans and 20-30 minutes for well spaced sliced tomatoes.
-This provides great flavor and caramelization around the edge of the pan.
+You could go middle of the road and roast them at 350-375°F for about 45 to 60 minutes for full pans and 20-30 minutes for well spaced sliced tomatoes.
+This provides great flavor and caramelization around the edge of the pan without too much charring.
 This is the method I use most often as it goes relatively quickly, allows me to add thick slivers of garlic and hot peppers without fear of charring and results in great flavor.

 How full should I fill the pan?

 This depends on how liquidy or saucy you want your tomatoes to be in the end.
 The more tomatoes you add, the more liquidy the final result – unless of course you roast for a really long time until all the liquid has evaporated.
 If you have several layers of tomatoes, especially slicing tomatoes, evaporating all the liquid could take 2 or more hours.

 For saucy tomatoes, go ahead and add a couple of layers of tomatoes.
 This will steam the tomatoes and leave more liquid for making saucy things.

 All shapes and size of tomatoes will work for roasting including grape or cherry tomatoes.
 Adjust roasting time based on the size of your tomatoes – small cherry tomatoes or thin slices will take less time than large field tomatoes.
 Paste tomatoes will take less time than slicing tomatoes.